Support My Writing

 Q. I am the spouse of a Service member who recently had to leave a job to move to a new city.
 Building a career is very hard when you have to move often and many employers don’t want to hire me when they see how often I have changed jobs.
 Our family depends on my income.
 Are there programs or benefits which I can use to help me with a job search?

-Military Spouse Employment Partnership is a program which provides a digital platform for employers to have direct access to military spouses seeking jobs.
+A. Yes there are.
+The Military Spouse Employment Partnership is a program which provides a digital platform for employers to have direct access to military spouses seeking jobs.
 Some 400,000 jobs have been posted with the partnership since it was created in June of 2011, and 22,000 military spouses have been hired.
 There are over 100 companies participating in the partnership and the number continues to grow.

-report, which questioned the effectiveness of the Military Spouse Employment Partnership, however.
+In December 2012, the U.S. Government Accountability Office (GAO) released a report, which questioned the effectiveness of the Military Spouse Employment Partnership, however.
 Despite having spent $54.8 million on the tuition assistance program and $1.2 million on the employment partnership program in fiscal 2011, the Department of Defense is unable to quantify the effectiveness of the programs it has created for military spouses.

 See more here: